Christine Darby // Originally published September 2020 as part of Hiring an SEO // Updated: October 2024

 If you’ve engaged an SEO provider and are concerned about quality, you should trust your gut, but you can also look for these signs:

-• Thin content: Thin content, which offers little to no value to readers, may harm a site’s reputation.
+• Thin content: Thin content, which offers little to no value to readers, can harm a site’s reputation.
 Ensure each page serves a purpose and offers genuine value.
 Keep in mind, thin content is not defined by word count.

 • Spammy backlinks: A sudden influx of low-quality, irrelevant backlinks can indicate spammy SEO work.
 This said, Google ignores spammy links.